 Talk through how you are feeling and you may lighten the load a little.
 Other people have experienced and are experiencing similar feelings that you are now, so you don’t have to feel alone.
 There are people out there who will be more than willing to help – but you have to reach out to them first!

 “I’ve failed over and over and over again in my life and that is why I succeed” – Michael Jordan

-Don't allow your past or present situation to hold you back.
+Don’t allow your past or present situation to hold you back.
 Failure is a part of life but by focusing on the negative, we steal from the present.
-If you find yourself dwelling then it may be time to create a more compelling future.
+If you find yourself dwelling in the negative then it may be time to create a more compelling future.
 One that will pull you through the difficult times.

 Take a subjective view of your current situation.
 Acknowledge the good and bad and vow to make the future better.
 By setting exciting goals we can reduce the impact of problems along the way.
 A compelling future will always be stronger than the day-to-day problems we experience and will help us to navigate through the tough times.

 Don’t beat yourself up and acknowledge that you have the power to change your current circumstances for the better.

 8. Keep Going